 Peace & Social Justice Minor | Academic Advising Handbook

-The Peace and Social Justice minor is part of the Sociology, Anthropology and Social Work Department.
+The Peace and Social Justice minor was part of the Sociology, Anthropology and Social Work Department.
+This minor is currently not active and it is no longer available to new students.
 The department offers the following majors and minors:

 - Major in Sociology

 - Major in Anthropology-Sociology